leomotors/salim-bot/README.md

 - To start bot, do `npm start` or `yarn start`

 - To Stop Bot and Logout _properly_, Type `logout` in the Bot Console

+## 👨‍🔬 Advanced Implementation

+Feel free to edit this Bot into way you like!
+See [s-bot-framework](https://github.com/Leomotors/s-bot-framework) for more information

 ## 🌿 Prerequisites